 - Moving from a chair or bed without assistance

 Should you need long-term care, you can receive assistance at home, in an adult day-care center, in an assisted-living facility, or in a nursing home.
+Most long-term care claims are for in-home care.

 4. Do I need life insurance and long-term care coverage?